patrice99/Patrice-MusicApp/README.md

     * Your app use an animation (doesn’t have to be fancy) (e.g. fade in/out, e.g. animating a view growing and shrinking)
     * Your app incorporates an external library to add visual polish

 * A login page
-    * you can either log in with Facebook/Google or without
 * A user profile
     * unique screenName and a more flexible name
     * Profile pic